stackroute/LogAggregatorRT/RUNNING.md

 		cd LogAggregatorRT

 - PS: All git commands, docker command should always be executed from the root folder of your project

+- Create a logs folder, which by default ignored by gitignore

+		mkdir logs

+- Then install npm and bower modules, which are needed for the project to run (especially bower modules, as they are not installed from inside of the docker container unlike node modules)

+		sudo npm install --no-bin-links
+		sudo bower install --allow-root

+	> PS: If you get any error in installing these modules, please resole them before proceeding

 - Execute below command to build the docker images of Tattva services, using below command